-The 1950s and 1960s saw a number of coups in the Arab world.
-Syria experienced three coups in 1949 (which, OK, isn’t the 1950s, but close enough) and another in 1951, Egypt had a major one in 1952, Syria again in 1954, Iraq overthrew its post-colonial monarchy in 1958, Syria had another major coup in 1961, the Mutawakkilite monarchy was overthrown in Yemen in 1962, Syria (yet again) and Iraq both experienced coups in 1963, Algeria had a military coup in 1965, Syria (Jesus Christ) in 1966, and Libya experienced a coup on September 1, 1969, which is our subject today.
+The Arab world experienced quite a number of coups in the 1950s and 1960s.
+Syria went through three coups in 1949 alone—yes, OK, that isn’t the 1950s, but it’s close enough—and another in 1951.
+Egypt had a major one in 1952—perhaps you’ve heard about that one.
+Then Syria had another in 1954, Iraq had one in 1958, Syria had still another in 1961, and Yemen got into the game in 1962.
+We’re not done yet.
+Syria (yet again) and Iraq both experienced coups in 1963, Algeria in 1965, and Syria again in 1966.
+Rounding out the period, Libya experienced a coup on September 1, 1969, which is our subject today.

 Read the rest at my new home, Foreign Exchanges!